NATIONAL, REGIONAL RECOGNITION

 - Included among the first-tier Best National Liberal Arts Colleges as ranked by U.S. News and World Report.

-- Ranked No. 7 by among national universities and liberal arts colleges by U.S. News and World Report as an “overperformer” in graduation rates for students from low-income families.
+- Ranked No. 7 among national universities and liberal arts colleges by U.S. News and World Report as an “overperformer” in graduation rates for students from low-income families.

 - Ranked No. 15 for short-term study abroad among all baccalaureate colleges during 2011-12 by the Institute of International Education.

-- State-of-the-art science center, communication arts facility and sports and wellness center (The W).
+- State-of-the-art science center, journalism and communication facility, and sports and wellness center (The W).

 - Enrollment: 1661 students

-- Largest majors (rank order): biology, business administration, journalism and communication, elementary education, psychology
+- Largest majors (rank order): biology, business administration, journalism and communication, elementary education, music education

 - Ratio of men to women: 48% to 52%